rpmoore/language_ideas/README.md

 * Static and dynamic linking
 * Built in support for a debugger
 * Built in compiler support to detect use after free bugs
+* String literal interpolation
+* Nullability built into the type system (similar to kotlin in this respect)

 Questions
 =========
 * Register or Stack based function calls?
+(Not sure it matters if we're optimizing for fewest clock cycles vs optimal register allocation in the assembly generation)
 * Not sure that Garbage collection should be implemented or if reference counting should be used instead
 * Want to mimic co-routines from Go and Kotlin, but unsure how that will affect wanting to be directly callable from C/C++ code
 * How exactly should modules be declared, and linked together?